JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 ### 6.4.
 Integrated Gradients Overlay

 This visualization highlights the cumulative influence of each pixel on the model’s final segmentation decision, computed by tracing a path from a baseline (blank) image to the actual input.
 The result is a smoother, more stable attribution map compared to instantaneous saliency techniques.
 Integrated Gradients don’t just show what the model is sensitive to.
 They reveal which input features actually caused the prediction, traced along a path from blank input to final decision.
-Integrated gradients, alongside raw and sigmoid saliency, distinguish between what the model reacts to, what it acts on, and what it ultimately bases its decision on.

 ---